OpnAI Realtime API: Conversing via Local Microphone and Speaker

 await client.send(InputAudioBufferAppendMessage(audio=base64_audio))

-This code captures audio data from the local default microphone using pyaudio, encodes it in Base64, and sends it to the Realtime API.
+This code captures audio data from the local default microphone using pyaudio

 Key Points:

-• pyaudio.PyAudio() is used to operate the audio device.
+is used to operate the audio device.get_default_input_device_info()

-• get_default_input_device_info() retrieves the default input device.
+retrieves the default input device.stream.read()

-• stream.read() captures real-time audio data to send to the API.
+captures real-time audio data to send to the API.

 2. Implementing Audio Output from the Realtime API to Speakers